 Put the remaining coconut oil in a bowl.
 Add the cooked shallot mixture, the salt, chile powder, and turmeric and stir together.
 Serve.

 Cover and refrigerate for up to 1 week.
 The chilled mixture will look grainy, but it will melt evenly when heated.

 Photography and recipe from Mastering Sauces by Susan Volland.
-Copyright © 2015 by Susan Volland.
+Copyright © Susan Volland.
 With permission of the publisher, W. W. Norton & Company.
 All rights reserved.